cortsf/quterofi/README.md

 rm "$QUTE_FIFO"
 ```

+You may want to add some (system-dependent..) additional code to automate the focusing on the qutebrowser window.

 ## Emacs
 This function opens the `quterofi/open` script showing the list of search engines.
-As soon as you pick one, it will use this engine to search the text in the emacs region, or the `word-at-point`, if there is no active region.
+As soon as you pick one, it will use this engine to search the text inside the emacs region, or the `word-at-point`, if there is no active region.

 This function needs the [External launcher](#external-launcher).